nschumac/42cursus02-So_long/README.md

 # 42cursus02-So_long
 ## Description:
 This goal of this project was to create a small 2D game, where you can collect "collectables" and exit the world.
-We used the minilibx grafics library.
+We used the MiniLibX graphics library.

 ## Usage:
 **MacOs Linux only**